 Itinerary

 The train was an E653 series, 7-car formation.
-The route ran from the Joban Line through the Kita-Kogane Branch, Musashino Line, Omiya Branch, and Tohoku Main Line before entering the Kawagoe Line.
+The route ran from the Joban Rapid Line through the Kita-Kogane Branch, Musashino Line, Nishi-Urawa Branch, Omiya Branch, Tohoku Freight Line, Kawagoe Freight Line before entering the Kawagoe Line.
 The train originated at Hitachi, but I boarded at Kashiwa—the shortest segment that would cover the Kita-Kogane Branch.
 Most passengers were headed to Kawagoe for sightseeing, a very different crowd from the freight line tours.
 The limited express ticket was purchased separately for the Kashiwa–Kawagoe section.

-Leaving Kashiwa, the train headed south on the Joban Line.
-Just past Kita-Kogane, it branched off the main line.
-The train entered tracks it wouldn’t normally use, heading toward Minami-Nagareyama on the Musashino Line.
-The Kita-Kogane Branch is a short 2.9 km stretch, and the passage was over in no time.
+Leaving Kashiwa, the train headed south on the Joban Rapid Line.
+Just past Kita-Kogane, it branched off the rapid line’s up track and entered the Kita-Kogane Branch, heading toward Minami-Nagareyama on the Musashino Line.
+The branch is a short 2.9 km stretch, and the passage was over in no time.

 Kawagoe